 The Bank focuses on lending to borrowers located or investing in the Twin Cities MSA across a diverse range of industries and property types.
-The Bank does not generally lend outside of its market, however, as a relationship lender, it will, from time to time, finance properties located outside of Minnesota for its existing local clients in select situations.
+The Bank does not generally lend outside of its market, however, as a relationship lender, it will from time to time finance properties located outside of Minnesota for its existing local clients in select situations.

-Growth over the last several years has been partially attributable to the Bank's ability to cultivate relationships with certain individuals and businesses that have resulted in a concentration of large loans to a small number of borrowers.
+Robust and consistent growth over the last several years has been attributable to the Bank's strengthening brand and service model in the Twin Cities, M&A-related market disruption resulting in client and banker acquisition opportunities, and the expansion of talented lending and business service teams.
+As a result, the Bank's ability to cultivate relationships with certain individuals and businesses has resulted in a concentration of large loans to a small number of borrowers.
 The Bank has established an informal, internal limit on a single loan to finance one transaction, but may, under certain circumstances, consider going above this internal limit in situations where management's understanding of the industry, the borrower's financial condition, overall credit quality and property fundamentals are commensurate with the increased size of the relationship.

 Deposits.
 The Bank has developed a suite of deposit products targeted at commercial clients, including a variety of remote deposit and cash management products, along with commercial transaction accounts.
-The Bank also offers consumers traditional retail deposit products through the branch network, along with online, mobile and direct banking channels.
+The Bank also offers consumers traditional retail deposit products through its branch network, along with online, mobile and direct banking channels.
 Many of the deposits do not require a branch visit, creating efficiencies across the Bank's branch network.